-During the first two weeks of Fall 2006, we will review (without proofs but with plenty of examples) the material covered last Spring.
-This will be followed by a detailed description of the Lubin-Tate explicit construction of the maximal abelian extension of an arbitrary local field via torsion points of Lubin-Tate formal groups, as well as the complete characterization of the local reciprocity map in terms of these torsion points.
-Then, we will move on to the study of global class field theory.
+During the first two weeks of Fall 2006, we reviewed (without proofs but with plenty of examples) the material covered last Spring.
+This was followed by a detailed description of one parameter formal groups and their properties.
+The Lubin-Tate explicit construction of the maximal abelian extension of an arbitrary local field via torsion points of Lubin-Tate formal groups and the complete characterization of the local reciprocity map in terms of these torsion points were given.

+In the Winter 2007 we will move on to the study of global class field theory.
 This will entail a thorough study of the idèle group and the various idèle-class groups associated to an arbitrary global field and the Chevalley-Artin-Tate description of the global reciprocity map linking the Galois group of the maximal abelian extension of this global field to its idèle-group.
 Time permitting, we might sketch the more modern Galois-cohomological approach to global class field theory due to Artin and Tate as well.
-Finally, given an arbitrary global field, we will establish a link between its global reciprocity map and the local reciprocity maps associated to its completions with respect to all its valuations (metrics).
+Finally, given an arbitray global field, we will establish a link between its global reciprocity map and the local reciprocity maps associated to its completions with respect to all its valuations (metrics).